sarietta/theoputer-blog/content/posts/daughter-board.md

     layers="Edge.Cuts, F.SilkS, Holes, F.Silkscreen"
     controls="basic+"></kicanvas-embed>

-That large outline is where the I&C board plugs in, and has you can (hopefully) see, there are six separate headers each of which is 16pins!
+That large outline is where the I&C board plugs in, and as you can (hopefully) see, there are six separate headers each of which is 16pins!
 That's a lotta pins.
 Not every pin is used, although most are.
 At this small 1.27m pitch (distance between pins) it's far easier